otrv4/otrv4/modes/otrv3-compatible-mode.md

 ## Mode description

-An implementation of the OTRv4 protocol in a OTRv3 compatible mode must be compliant with the full protocol specification:
+An implementation of the OTRv4 protocol in an OTRv3-compatible mode must be compliant with the full protocol specification:
 [OTRv4 protocol](../otrv4.md#table-of-contents).
 That
 is, it must comply with every section on it.